aarondall/PackageCitations-M2/README.md

 # PackageCitations-M2
 a Macaulay2 software package for obtaining bibtex entries for Macaulay2 packages

+The following is, as of 2015 04 05, slightly outdated.
+A new `README` will be ready in short order.

 <a name="functionality"></a>
 ## Functionality ##
 The `PackageCitations` package has precisely one method: `cite`.
 For a Macaulay2 package `P`, calling `cite P` produces a string that can be copied into a bibtex bibliography.
 If the package `P` is `certified` then the result is a reference to the journal article certifying `P`.
 For example, the `Binomials` package is certified and calling `cite` on it yields the following: